After an Accident – Recorded Statements, Do I have to Give One?

 - Contact a Tulsa Car Accident Attorney Right Away: A local attorney with experience in car accident cases can help guide you through the process and deal with the insurance company for you.
 That way, you avoid accidentally saying something that could harm your case.

 Offer a Written Statement If Necessary: If you need to provide a statement, your attorney can help you write one.
-They will carefully review it to protect your rights.
+Your attorney will carefully review it to protect your rights.
 This limits the chances of making mistakes or saying something that can be used against you.

 - Document the Accident on Your Own: While you shouldn’t give a recorded statement, you should still document everything about the accident.
 Write down what you remember, take photos, and collect witness contact information.
 These details strengthen your case.